-While we have not done anything specific during 2022/23, moving forward we will provide training for staff and advisers and raise awareness and understanding in the business community more widely through, for example, our e-communications, websites and events.
+Following up on the staff training in 2023-24, in 2025-26 we intend to implement refresher training for staff and advisers around modern slavery.
+We will continue to raise awareness and understanding in the business community more widely through, for example, our e-communications, websites and events.